AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/add-view-updates-priorities.md

 For more detailed information about adding updates, see [Add an update to a work item](/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md).

-## View and add updates in a work item
+## View and add comments and system updates in a work item

+You can view and add comments and view system updates in an individual work item:

 {{step1-to-priorities}}